Back to zamacoin.org

 Phase Trigger Action

 Phase 2 — Launch 4M ZAM reached Open network.
 Release mining software.
-List on TradeOgre.
+List on NonKYC.io.

 Phase 3 — Growth Month 3–6 Second exchange listing.
 Mobile wallet.
-African merchant adoption.
+Zama Pay POS terminal launch for informal traders and small businesses.

 Verifying the Founder's Reserve